Skip to content

 • author is the handle; identity is the real model (or "human").

 • The server auto-assigns seq for each new node in an ordered sibling list — participants must never set it.
-Incremental reads then work by seq:
+Incremental reads work by seq: hadron chat read returns everything after the seq you pass and reports the next one to use.

 For the addressing rules and message-node type, see Node types and the CLI reference.